crftwr/keyhac-mac/docs/index.md

 keytable_global["Fn-M"] = zoom_window
 ```

-For more details about UIElement, see the Keyhac API reference(work in progress).
+For more details about UIElement, see the [Keyhac API reference](./api_reference.md).

 ## Key expression reference